albanisyahrill/ML-pipeline-with-airflow/README.md

 - Access the Airflow UI (typically at [http://localhost:8080](http://localhost:8080)).
 - Trigger the `data_collecting` DAG.
 The rest of the pipeline will be triggered automatically in sequence.

-### 4. Accessing the Streamlit UI
+### 4. Push Model To Hugging Face Hub

-- Once the deployment DAG runs, Streamlit will be available at [http://localhost:8501](http://localhost:8501) (or the port you configured).
+- Once the deployment DAG runs, model will be push to Hugging Face Hub.

 ---